codelingo/docs/docs/clql.md

 ### Negation

 Negation allows queries to match children that *do not* have a given property or child fact.
 Negated facts and properties are prepended by "!".
-The following query finds all classes except classA:
+The following query finds all classes except those named "classA":

 ```
 <cs.class: